nvim-treesitter/completion-treesitter/README.md

 This is a basic completion source based on the treesitter api of neovim.

+**Since v1.0 this only contains a completion source.
+All other features are being migrated to nvim-treesitter**

 # Quickstart

 This plugin requires the following plugins: